8 Steps to Improving Your Financial Fitness

-Investing in the future and building discipline around spending and saving might sound intimidating at first, but these strategies are vital and achievable for anyone looking to improve their financial health.
+Investing in the future and building budgetary discipline might sound intimidating at first, but these strategies are vital and achievable for anyone looking to improve their financial health.

-If you think of planning and savings as jumping jacks for your wallet, it’s easy to get started with these exercises for building financial muscle and stopping unhealthy monetary habits:
+If you think of planning and saving as jumping jacks for your wallet, it’s easier to get started with these exercises for building financial muscle and stopping unhealthy monetary habits:

 Bench press “bad” debt.